SuperBad Theater Company Announces 2021-2022 Season

 September 23 - September 26, 2021

-Remembering James, is a 90 minute musical starring Award Winning Actor Dedrick Weathersby and Twon Marcel Pope, telling the story of The Godfather of Soul, James Brown from 1951-1968.
+Remembering James, is a 90 minute musical starring Award Winning Actor Dedrick Weathersby, telling the story of The Godfather of Soul, James Brown from 1951-1968.
 Spanning nearly two decades of his monumental career, you'll see how a divided country, the growing Civil Rights movement and the assassination of Dr. Martin Luther King, Jr. shaped the artist's work.

 An eight-piece band accompanies the show, bringing the passion of James Brown's music alive.
 Some songs include: "Please Please," "Papa Got a Brand New Bag," "Cold Sweat," "I Feel Good," "Say It Loud I'(M) Black and I'm Proud."